 (Story courtesy of the Trinity University website)

-SAN ANTONIO, Texas -- Trinity Director of Athletics Bob King has announced that Steve Mohr has retired as the head coach of the Tiger football team, effective immediately.
+SAN ANTONIO, Texas - Director of Athletics Bob King has announced the appointment of Abby Martin as head coach of the Trinity Tiger softball team.

 Coach Martin comes to the Trinity campus from the State University of New York at Oswego, where she served as head coach of the NCAA Division III program for the past four seasons.
 Most recently, the Lakers placed third in the 2019 State University of New York Athletic Conference (SUNYAC) Championship, and in 2017, she was elected the SUNYAC Coach of the Year as Oswego State finished as runner-up in the conference standings.

 "I want to thank Julie Jenkins and the rest of the search committee, as well as Bob King, for believing in my abilities as a coach and entrusting me with the responsibility of being a Trinity Tiger," said Coach Martin.
 "As soon as I stepped foot on this campus, I knew I wanted to be here.
 The sense of community and fierce competitiveness in the athletics department is unbelievable.
 I look forward to the opportunity of developing a dominant SCAC softball program."

 Under Coach Martin's guidance, ten Oswego State players earned either All-SUNYAC or All-Region accolades during her four seasons at the helm.
 The Lakers qualified for the conference championship tournament in three of her four years as head coach.

 She also was a coach-adviser to Oswego State's Student-Athlete Advisory Committee and was an event and facilities manager.
 Coach Martin also served as an NCAA Regional Advisory Committee member.